sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/serving-sparkmllib-models.rst

 For Apache Spark ML, Fire Insights has a Predict node for predictions.

-It takes inputs as Spark ML model and a Spark Dataframe.
-The result of predicition is stored in a new column in the Dataframe called 'prediction'
+It takes inputs as Spark ML model and a Spark DataFrame.
+The result of predicition is stored in a new column in the DataFrame called 'prediction'.

 Online Scoring with Kafka and Spark Streaming:
 ---------------------------------------------